robOcity/ai-course/resources/resources-students.md

 * [AIMA Glossary](https://github.com/aimacode/aima-glossary) - Glossary of terms used in the text.

-* [pyvideo](http://pyvideo.org/) - Talks and tutorials from all recent Python conferences.
-A great resource for learning Python.

 ## AI video tutorials

 * [MIT undergraduate AI course](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/) - Excellent lectures and materials from a true expert in the field -- [Patrick Winston](https://people.csail.mit.edu/phw/) teaches AI and CS at MIT, headed the MIT Artificial Intelligence Labratory for 25 years, and started his own company [Ascent Technology](http://www.ascent.com/) that solves complex contstraint satisfaction problems.